Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Discussion

 In this work, we revisited the anatomy of $Q$--$U$ loops and computed them, for the first time, for inspiraling hotspots outside the ISCO.
 Compared to perpetual hotspots, i.e., hotspots on stable orbits at constant radius, inspiraling hotspots naturally produce a richer, time-dependent morphology while still exhibiting the characteristic loop-like behavior on orbital timescales.
 This modeling is especially relevant given that previous works have shown that perpetual hotspots can only account for an initial primary loop, whereas additional data points often fall inside the primary loop, a morphology that inspiraling trajectories can naturally generate.

 The examples presented here reveal a clear hierarchy in how model parameters shape the polarimetric signatures.
 The magnetic-field geometry is the dominant factor setting the overall $Q$--$U$ loop shape.
-The black hole spin primarily controls the dynamical timescale and the degree of multi-loop structure during inspiral, reflected in the loop’s duration and morphological intricacy.
-The observer inclination, $\theta_{\rm{o}}$, modulates the loop’s asymmetry and amplitude by controlling the relative importance of Doppler boosting and gravitational lensing.
-Finally, the spectral index, $\alpha_\nu$, often treated as fixed, regulates the contrast between orbital phases and therefore affects the apparent completeness, size, and continuity of the loop; it should be treated as a free parameter in hotspot modeling.
+The observer's inclination, $\theta_{\rm{o}}$, modulates the loop’s asymmetry and amplitude by controlling the relative importance of Doppler boosting and gravitational lensing.
+The spectral index, $\alpha_\nu$, often treated as fixed, regulates the contrast between orbital phases and therefore affects the apparent completeness, size, and continuity of the loop; it should be treated as a free parameter in hotspot modeling.
+Lastly, the black hole spin governs the characteristic dynamical timescales and the extent of the multi-loop structure during the terminal stages of the inspiral, as reflected in the duration and complexity of the loop's features as the orbit approaches and crosses the ISCO.
+Although spin is not the dominant parameter that defines the overall loop morphology, it and can modulate the signatures induced by the other parameters.
 Because the detailed $Q$--$U$ morphology encodes information about the spin and the magnetic-field structure, this framework can be refined to extract such constraints directly from future polarimetric data.